Generalized Core Inverse in a proper $*$-ring: Central weak core inverse

 \begin{proposition} Let $a\in \R$.
 Then $a\in\R^{\cc}$ if and only if $a\in\R^{\tp{\ep}}$ and $aa^{\tp{\ep}}$ is central. \end{proposition}

-The proof follows from the definition of {the} central weak core inverse and the core-EP inverse.
+The proof follows from the definitions of the central weak core inverse and core-EP inverse.

-\begin{theorem} Every core-EP invertible element of $\R$ is central weak core invertible if and only if $\R$ is abelian. \end{theorem} \begin{proof} If $\R$ is abelian, then it is trivial that every weak core element is also central weak core element.
+\begin{theorem} Every core-EP invertible element of $\R$ is central weak core invertible if and only if $\R$ is abelian. \end{theorem} \begin{proof} If $\R$ is abelian, then every weak core element is also a central weak core element.